George Visger: Early life

-From 1976-1979, Visger attended the University of Colorado on a football scholarship, where he majored in Fisheries Biology and made the traveling squad as a true freshman.
+From 1976 to 1979, Visger attended the University of Colorado on a football scholarship, where he majored in Fisheries Biology and made the traveling squad as a true freshman.
 Under head coach Bill Mallory, Colorado won the 1976 Big Eight Championship and played Ohio State in the 1977 Orange Bowl.
-Visger was a three-year starter earning honorable mention All Big Eight and The Regiment Award in 1979.
+Visger was a three-year starter, earning honorable mention for All Big Eight and the Regiment Award in 1979.

 Two weeks before the 1980 draft, Visger unknowingly fractured his sacral 8 vertebrae and played his entire rookie season with a broken back.

 Career

 Early career

 In 1980, Visger was selected by the New York Jets in the 6th round of the NFL draft, ultimately playing with the San Francisco 49ers in 1980 and 1981.
-Visger sustained a major concussion in the first quarter of a Dallas game in 1980, yet played the entire game by clearing his head with smelling salts each time he came off the field.
+Visger sustained a major concussion in the first quarter of a Dallas game in 1980, yet he played the entire game by clearing his head with smelling salts each time he came off the field.

 Early in the following 1981 season, Visger underwent his first knee surgery.
 Several weeks later, he developed hydrocephalus from concussions and underwent emergency VP shunt brain surgery.
 Four months after their Super Bowl XVI victory, Visger underwent two additional brain surgeries 10 hours apart and was given last rites.
 In 1984, he required two additional knee surgeries, including an experimental Gore-Tex ACL transplant to repair damage sustained during the 1981 season.

-Visger returned to school to complete his Biology degree in 1986.
-He survived five additional emergency VP Shunt brain surgeries and several gran mal seizures in 1987, while enrolled in Chemistry and Physics courses and earning a Class B General Contractor’s license.
+Visger returned to school to complete his biology degree in 1986.
+He survived five additional emergency VP Shunt brain surgeries and several gran mal seizures in 1987 while enrolled in Chemistry and Physics courses and earning a Class B General Contractor's license.
 In 1990, he graduated with a Bachelor of Science degree in Biological Conservation, despite developing dyslexia and major short-term memory deficits from his surgeries and seizure medications.
-Visger began his career as a wildlife biologist/environmental consultant in 1990 and has now survived nine emergency VP shunt brain surgeries.
+Visger began his career as a wildlife biologist-environmental consultant in 1990 and has now survived nine emergency VP shunt brain surgeries.